meslamib/MS_ML_CPC/README.md

 experiment	…	SVM	…	…	…	…
 …	…	Genetic algorithm	…	…	…	…

-•	Different flavors of ML have been used: graphical probabilistic models for reaction network (Ulissi, Zachary W., et al. "To address surface reaction network complexity using scaling relations machine learning and DFT calculations."
-Nature communications 8 (2017): 14621.)
+•	Different flavors of ML have been used: graphical probabilistic models for reaction network (Ulissi_2017)
-•	as well as models based on empirical risk minimization (Goldsmith, Bryan R., et al. "Machine learning for heterogeneous catalyst design and discovery."
-AIChE Journal 64.7 (2018): 2311-2323.):
+•	as well as models based on empirical risk minimization (Goldsmith_2018)
-•	Neural network models (Yao, Kun, et al. "The TensorMol-0.1 model chemistry: a neural network augmented with long-range physics."
-Chemical science 9.8 (2018): 2261-2269.)
-(Artrith, Nongnuch, and Alexie M. Kolpak.
-Nano letters 14.5 (2014): 2670-2676.
-Hy, Truong Son, et al. "Predicting molecular properties with covariant compositional networks."
-The Journal of chemical physics 148.24 (2018): 241745.
+•	Neural network models (Yao_2018, Artrith_2014 Hy_2018)
-•	Neural network potential-energy surfaces in chemistry: a tool for large-scale simulations (Behler, Jörg.
-Physical Chemistry Chemical Physics 13.40 (2011): 17930-17955.) o	Generating latent space of a molecule using autoencoder and predictor.
-(Gómez-Bombarelli, Rafael, et al. "Automatic chemical design using a data-driven continuous representation of molecules."
-ACS central science 4.2 (2018): 268-276.)
+•	Neural network potential-energy surfaces in chemistry: a tool for large-scale simulations (Behler_2011) o	Generating latent space of a molecule using autoencoder and predictor.
+(Gómez-Bombarelli_2018)
 •	More and more reviews needed here not only in electrocatalysis but also for other type of materials e.g. genetic algorithms extensively used for predicting macromolecules, drug design or polymers.
 ## 3. Introducing Virtual Materials Intelligence Database
 (To be completed by NRC team)
 ## 4. Perspective for future research
+## 5. References

+1. Aspuru-Guzik, Alan, Roland Lindh, and Markus Reiher.
+ACS central science 4.2 (2018): 144-152.
+2. Duvenaud, David K., et al. Advances in neural information processing systems.
+2015.
+3. Jain, Anubhav, et al. "Commentary: The Materials Project: A materials genome approach to accelerating materials innovation."
+Apl Materials 1.1 (2013): 011002.
+4. Agrawal, Ankit, and Alok Choudhary.
+Apl Materials 4.5 (2016): 053208.
+5. Jha, Sunil Kr, et al. "Renewable energy: Present research and future scope of Artificial Intelligence."
+Renewable and Sustainable Energy Reviews 77 (2017): 297-317.
+6. Gómez-Bombarelli, Rafael, et al. ACS central science 4.2 (2018): 268-276.,
+7. Sanchez-Lengeling, Benjamin, and Alán Aspuru-Guzik.
+Science 361.6400 (2018): 360-365.
+8. Eslamibidgoli, Mohammad J., et al. "How theory and simulation can drive fuel cell electrocatalysis."
+Nano Energy 29 (2016): 334-361.
+9. Eslamibidgoli, Mohammad J., and Michael H. Eikerling.
+"Approaching the self-consistency challenge of electrocatalysis with theory and computation."
+Current Opinion in Electrochemistry 9 (2018): 189-197.
+10. Artrith, Nongnuch, and Alexie M. Kolpak.
+"Understanding the composition and activity of electrocatalytic nanoalloys in aqueous solvents: A combination of DFT and accurate neural network potentials."
+Nano letters 14.5 (2014): 2670-2676.
+11. Groß, Axel, et al. Journal of The Electrochemical Society 161.8 (2014): E3015-E3020.
+12. Meredig, Bryce, et al. "Combinatorial screening for new materials in unconstrained composition space with machine learning."
+Physical Review B 89.9 (2014): 094104.,
+13. Ward, Logan, et al. "A general-purpose machine learning framework for predicting properties of inorganic materials." npj Computational Materials 2 (2016): 16028.
+14. Pyzer-Knapp, Edward O., et al. Annual Review of Materials Research 45 (2015): 195-216.,
+15. Hachmann, Johannes, et al. The Journal of Physical Chemistry Letters 2.17 (2011): 2241-2251.
+16. Brockherde, Felix, et al. "Bypassing the Kohn-Sham equations with machine learning."
+Nature communications 8.1 (2017): 872.
+17. Ulissi, Zachary W., et al. "To address surface reaction network complexity using scaling relations machine learning and DFT calculations."
+Nature communications 8 (2017): 14621.
+18. Goldsmith, Bryan R., et al. "Machine learning for heterogeneous catalyst design and discovery."
+AIChE Journal 64.7 (2018): 2311-2323.
+19. Yao, Kun, et al. "The TensorMol-0.1 model chemistry: a neural network augmented with long-range physics."
+Chemical science 9.8 (2018): 2261-2269.
+20. Artrith, Nongnuch, and Alexie M. Kolpak.
+Nano letters 14.5 (2014): 2670-2676.
+21. Hy, Truong Son, et al. "Predicting molecular properties with covariant compositional networks."
+The Journal of chemical physics 148.24 (2018): 241745.
+22. Behler, Jörg.
+Physical Chemistry Chemical Physics 13.40 (2011): 17930-17955.
+23. Gómez-Bombarelli, Rafael, et al. "Automatic chemical design using a data-driven continuous representation of molecules."
+ACS central science 4.2 (2018): 268-276.